globaltoken/Globalsight/README.md

     http://localhost:3000

-  If *litesight* reports problems connecting to **litecoind** please check the CONFIGURATION section of [litesight-api README](https://github.com/globaltoken/Globalsight-api/blob/master/README.md).
+  If *litesight* reports problems connecting to **globaltokend** please check the CONFIGURATION section of [litesight-api README](https://github.com/globaltoken/Globalsight-api/blob/master/README.md).
 To set the environment variables run something like: